Monarchism in Mexico: Monarchism and Mexican independence

 After his coronation, Iturbide alienated his supporters when in the struggles between congress and the crown, it became clearer that Iturbide wanted to totally dominate the legislature, betraying the ideal of a constitutional monarchy.
 The Emperor shut congress down and replaced it with a smaller body of loyal deputies.
 Iturbide's pretext for closing the legislature had been that congress had accomplished nothing in the eight months it had been in session, work on a constitution had not begun despite that being the main purpose for its convocation, and that the matters of justice and finance had been completely neglected.
 Nonetheless the emperor himself was unable to bring order into the finances of the nation, and the military began to grumble at their lack of pay.
 The military turned against Iturbide, and unable to defeat the insurrection, Iturbide reassembled congress, and offered his abdication in April, 1823 being exiled from the nation shortly after.
 When he attempted to return in 1824, Iturbide was captured and executed.

-In 1828, Spain tried to reconquer Mexico, and the conservative paper El Sol pondered the Bourbonist cause, ultimately arguing that it was futile to join the Spaniards when popular opinion against Bourbon rule was overwhelming, and so it urged all its readers to unite patriotically against the Spanish intervention.
+In 1828, Spain attempted to reconquer Mexico, and the conservative paper El Sol pondered the Bourbonist cause, ultimately arguing that it was futile to join the Spaniards when popular opinion against Bourbon rule was overwhelming, and so it urged all its readers to unite patriotically against the Spanish intervention.

+In 1835, Spain's queen regent Maria Christina of the Two Sicilies recognized the independence of Mexico in return for Mexico assuming the debt contracted by the Spanish colonial government as propia y nacional ("[their] own and national"), leaving both countries "free and without any responsibility".
+In 1847 Mexico agreed to create a special debt-payment fund to settle this debt, turning it into foreign debt.
+This was the origin of the 1861 debt claim that justified the Convention of London and the Second French Intervention in Mexico.

+Plan of Chicontla

+A pronunciamiento for a "plan for an indigenous monarchy" was made in Chicontla (Puebla), on 2 February 2 1834 by the priests Carlos Tepisteco Abad and Epigmenio de la Piedra.
+The plan called for the establishment of a congress with representation of one deputy per 100,000 citizens, who would draft a "moderate" monarchist constitution, elect an emperor, and form a state council within six months.
+The emperor would be chosen by draw, from among "twelve celibate young men" born and resident in Mexico, who could demonstrate direct descent from Moctezuma II.
+The winner would have to swear fealty to the Catholic Church, the new constitution, and the integrity of national territory.
+If Indian, he would have to marry a white woman, and if white, a "pure Indian" woman.
+Additionally, a permanent elective state council would be established, formed by one Indian and one 40 year-old person chosen from among the other races.
+The project was unpopular and did not have any relevance.